These organic nanotechnology processes have short dwell times

 They also seek to limit the consumption of precious metals.
 With both objectives, the challenge is to do so without detracting from product appearance, feel and overall value perception.

-Sealing 691 protects yellow and rose gold, silver, copper and tin.
-Its proprietary organic molecule has a unique affinity for electrodeposition – and unrivaled process flexibility.
-It has a short dwell time – as little as 4 seconds, compared to competitive products at approximately 30 seconds – and is ideally suited to reel-to-reel processing.
+Sealing 691 and 692 offer moderate, and long-term protection, respectively, for yellow and rose gold, silver, copper and tin.
+Their proprietary organic molecule has a unique affinity for electrodeposition – and unrivaled process flexibility.
+Both processes have a short dwell time – as little as 4 seconds, compared to competitive products at 30 seconds or longer.

-Sealing 691 permanently preserves metal brightness and luster on high-end jewelry, handles, rivets and other decorative metal components.
-It also seals thin gold's inherent porosity more effectively than alternatives.
+Sealing 691 and 692 permanently preserve metal brightness and luster on high-end jewelry, handles, rivets and other decorative metal components.
+They also seal thin gold's inherent porosity more effectively than alternatives.

 Engineered nanopolymers absorb on the metal surface, crosslinking to form an invisible, undetectable layer.
 By penetrating the grain structure, it prevents oxidation of the underlying nickel or copper, so when gold is applied, plated parts exhibit high levels of corrosion resistance.